Welcome to Fazoland: Background

 Welcome to Fazoland is dedicated to Herb's fallen friend, Fasion “Fazon” Robinson.
 On a Vlad TV interview Herb says “I got the name of the tape from my homie,” “He passed away.
 His name is Fazon.
 We called him Fazo.
 We named our hood after Fazoland.
 ‘Welcome To Fazoland,’ I’ma give em where I came from, tell em what's going on out here.
 It's a really a story, I'm tryna tell a story.
 Who I am and where I'm from and how I got to where I am right now.”

 The mixtape features production from DJ L, J Block Music, Brian "All Day" Miller, Luca Vialli, D. Brooks, C-Stick, Da Internz, Block On Da Track, Nascent, Showtyme, Da Surgeonz, DJ Kenn, Snapback, Honorable C Note, Lewi V and Echo.
-It features guest appearances from Lil Durk, KD, Young Cocky and Lil Bibby.
+It features guest appearances from Lil Durk, Lil Reese, KD, Young Cocky and Lil Bibby.